 Have you ever spoken to a friend or family member’s experiences in completing a task and wondered to yourself: “How did he go about doing that?”
 Detailed and complex processes can be glossed over when discussing them with other people when generalities are more helpful or appropriate.
-Those general statements don’t help you when you are in a situation where you are either needing to file for divorce or have found yourself on the receiving end of a divorce petition filed by your spouse?
-Without knowledge of the process and procedures of divorce in Texas how can you be expected to begin the process confidently?
+Those general statements don’t help you when you are in a situation where you need to file for divorce or have found yourself on the receiving end of a divorce petition filed by your spouse?
+Without knowledge of the process and procedures of divorce in Texas, how can you be expected to begin the process confidently?

 Trust, but verify